-I am sure nobody will be opting for the first choice.
+I am sure nobody will opt for the first choice.
 Now, what would you prefer if you plan to be a blogger?

 - Get it done by a professional.

-Many will agree that everyone will not opt for the second option and it says all.
+Many will agree most will not opt for the second option and it says all.

-Alexa ranking or Google Toolbar PageRank are some of the stats many new bloggers tend to focus more on and these are the stats you should never focus on.
-Apart from those stats, you should not even focus on your Google Analytics stats when starting out.
-Does it matter if you get 1100 or 1500 visits to your blog in last 30 days?
+Does it matter if you get 1100 or 1500 visits to your blog in the last 30 days?
 Isn’t that just a number to satisfy you?

 Readers who read this article also read …